AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 none

 ### Return Value
-An exchange object of the type “public enum exchanges”
+An exchange object of the type "public enum exchanges"

 ### Usage
 Instrument.Exchange